mgiessing/bcn-lab-2084/README.md

 ![image](images/1.5-llama.png)

-You can ask any question you like, but keep in mind we're using a small model and there are more powerful models out there.
+You can ask any question you like, but keep in mind we're using a small model and there are more powerful models out there for general conversation.

 Feel free to experiment with the model parameters like temperature and predictions.

 In the second part we'll see that smaller, resource-efficient models like this can answer questions based on a given context and instructions quite well!
+That will demonstrate that huge models aren't always required!

 ### _Option B: Using CLI_